philparzer/stable-diffusion-for-dummies/README.md

 <details closed>
 <summary><b>Stakeholders 👩‍💻</b></summary>
 This repo is primarily focused on simplifying the setup process and UX.
 In addition to that, there are some unique features sprinkled in 🧂</br></br>
-List of features and changes compared to <a href="https://github.com/basujindal/stable-diffusion" rel="noopener noreferrer">Basujindal's Optimized Stable Diffusion</a>:
+List of features and changes compared to <a target="_blank" href="https://github.com/basujindal/stable-diffusion" rel="noopener noreferrer">Basujindal's Optimized Stable Diffusion</a>:

 - easier to use CLI
 - <a href="#animation.py">animation.py</a>